Updates will be made to this page as new guidelines are made available.

 - Please visit the CDC symptom tool to help you make decisions and seek appropriate medical care https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

-- All who enter the school will be required to use a face covering.
+- All who enter the school will be required to use a face covering, regardless of vaccination status.
 Wearing a face covering is meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.

 - Wash your hands before putting on your face covering.